 This one comes from a very frustrating experience.

-About two years ago I was binge reading even 3-4 books per week.
-Of course, being a sensible learner, I took notes and scribbled my remarks about everything even mildly interesting.
+About two years ago, I was binge reading about 3-4 books per week.
+Of course, being a sensible learner, I took notes and scribbled my remarks about everything, even mildly interesting.

-Fast forward year and a half, I was reading some interesting excerpt from a book on the cognitive neuroscience.
-My eyes lay on a particular sentence which solved one of the biggest obstacles I had at the time concerning my memory experiments.
+Fast forward year and a half, I was reading some interesting excerpts from a book on cognitive neuroscience.
+My eyes lay on a particular sentence, which solved one of the biggest obstacles I had at the time concerning my memory experiments.

-A couple of months ago, I finally strapped myself to a chair and started going through the aforementioned notes.
+A couple of months ago, I finally strapped myself to a chair and started going through the notes mentioned above.
+A couple of minutes into the reading, I saw it.
+There it was, guffawing blatantly at my helplessness — the same damn fact.

-Before you move to the next book, learn what you read before.
+Before you move to the next book, learn what you have read before.

 Thanks to this strategy, your ever-growing knowledge will help you go quickly through most of the books.

 It’s not unusual for me to read a 400-page book in less than two days.
-There is simply not enough new information for me to absorb.
+There is not enough new information for me to absorb.
+Sometimes you have to dothe hard things first, so it gets easier.

 If you care about being good in the area of your choice, always try to master every word you encounter.